 Once the disk is ready, the next step is to convert this disk into a physical volume using the pvcreate command (also wiping the dos signature if one exists):

 # pvcreate /dev/sdb WARNING: dos signature detected on /dev/sdb at offset 510.
 Wipe it? [y/n]: y Wiping dos signature on /dev/sdb.
 Physical volume "/dev/sdb" successfully created.Code language: plaintext (plaintext)

 If the creation fails with a message that reads “Device /dev/<device> excluded by a filter”, it may be necessary to wipe the disk using the wipefs command before creating the physical volume:

 The new physical volume has now been added to the volume group and is ready to be allocated to a logical volume.
-To do this we run the lvextend tool providing the size by which we wish to extend the volume.
-In this case we want to extend the size of the logical volume by 9 GB.
-Note that we need to provide the path to the logical volume which can be obtained from the lvdisplay command (in this case /dev/vgubuntu/root):
+To do this, we run the lvextend tool providing the size by which we wish to extend the volume.
+In this case, we want to extend the size of the root logical volume by 14 GB.
+Note that we need to provide the path to the logical volume, which can be obtained from the lvdisplay command (in this case, /dev/vgubuntu/root):

-The last step in the process is to resize the file system residing on the logical volume so that it uses the additional space.
-The way this is performed will depend on the filesystem type which can be identified using the following command and checking the Type column:
+The last step is to resize the file system residing on the logical volume to use the additional space.
+The way this is performed will depend on the filesystem type, which can be identified using the following df command and checking the Type column:

-If root is formatted using the XFS filesystem, this can be achieved using the xfs_growfs utility:
+If / is formatted using the XFS filesystem, it can be resized using the xfs_growfs utility:

 If, on the other hand, the filesystem is of type ext2, ext3, or ext4, the resize2fs utility should be used instead when performing the filesystem resize:

 Once the resize completes, the file system will have been extended to use the additional space provided by the new disk drive.
-All this has been achieved without moving a single file or even having to restart the server.
-As far as any users on the system are concerned nothing has changed (except, of course, that there is now more disk space).
+All this has been achieved without moving a single file or restarting the server.
+As far as users on the system are concerned, nothing has changed (except that there is now more disk space).